JCruz6725/ConsolePOC.ScheduledTask/ReadMe.md

  https://github.com/NLog/NLog/wiki/EventLog-target#notes

 ### To-Do
-- [ ] Runner class has a dependency in the NLog for logging.
+- [x] Runner class has a dependency in the NLog for logging.
 Need to be rewritten with DI to fix it.
+(See 'di' branch)

 - [ ] Fix Constructor documentation.